 We have classified these products as 7 out of 7, which is the highest risk class.
-This is because there is a very high chance that you could lose all your investment, if you are a retail client.
-Professional clients can lose more than they deposited.
+This is because there is a very high chance that you could lose all your investment, if you are a Retail client.

-CFDs are leveraged products that, due to underlying market movement, can generate losses rapidly.
-Losses can be up to the entire amount invested (if you are a retail client).
-Professional clients can lose more than their deposits and they may be required to deposit additional funds to cover their losses.
+CFDs are leveraged products that can, due to underlying market movements, generate losses rapidly.
+Losses can be up to the entire amount invested (if you are a Retail Client benefiting from negative balance protection).
 There is no capital protection against market risk, credit risk or liquidity risk.